wridgeu/chrome-extension-video-playbackrate/README.md

 ## ToDo

-- [ ] Actually implement the core/base functionality.
+- [ ] Actually implement the core/base functionality
 - [ ] How is an extension being deployed?
 - [x] How is a third party library being added (npm)?
   - Kind of answered this myself, although not really using a third party library but WebComponents instead